-Titles: Proposal titles must indicate the FMitF program, followed by a colon, followed by the track, followed by a colon, and followed by the title of the project.
+Proposal titles must indicate the FMitF program, followed by a colon, followed by the track, followed by a colon, and followed by the title of the project.
 For a collaborative proposal (that is, one submitted as separate submissions from multiple organizations), all participating institutions should use the same title, which should begin with Collaborative Research followed by a colon.
-Thus, a single-institution proposal to Track II would have a title of the form FMitF: Track II: Title, and a collaborative proposal to Track I would use the form Collaborative Research: FMitF: Track I: Title.
+Thus, a single-institution proposal to Track II would have a title of the form FMitF: Track II:Title, and a collaborative proposal to Track I would use the form Collaborative Research: FMitF: Track I: title. lease note that if submitting via Research.gov, the system will automatically insert the prepended title "Collaborative Research" when the collaborative set of proposals is created.